kubeflow/website/content/docs/gke/gcp-e2e.md

     alt="Prediction UI"
     class="mt-3 mb-3 p-3 border border-info rounded">

 In the above screenshot, the image shows a hand-written **7**.
-The table below the image shows a bar graph for each classification label from 0 to 9.
+This image was the input to the model.
+The table below the image shows a bar graph for each classification label from 0 to 9, as output by the model.
 Each bar represents the probability that the image matches the respective label.
-Judging by this screenshot, the model seems pretty confident that this image is an 7.
+Judging by this screenshot, the model seems pretty confident that this image is a 7.

 ### The overall workflow